 This is just another part of the big mix of fuels that will power the cars of the near future.

-Hydrogen cells are also the favorite of some car manufacturers.
+Hydrogen cells are also the favourite of some car manufacturers.
 Including Toyota now with the Toyota Mirai and BMW.
-In my opinion Hydrogen will be available at many filling stations in the future.
+In my opinion, Hydrogen will be available at many filling stations in the future.

 Toyota Mirai is one of the leaders in Hydrogen cell fueled cars

-It has come to my attention that there are at least three leading car makes that are heading down the Hydrogen fuel road with their cars.
-I am a keen follower of the market trends and the direction that the green way forward is heading and that includes the battle that is rising between the EV vehicles and battery technology and the Hydrogen cell technology.
+It has come to my attention that there are at least three leading car manufacturers that are heading down the hydrogen fuel road with their cars.
+I am a keen follower of market trends and the direction that the green way forward is heading, and that includes the battle that is rising between EV vehicles, battery Tec technology, the Hydrogen cell technology.

 Apart from Toyota with the Toyota Mirai the other two players are Hyundai and Honda.
-Other car makers have also been involved with Hydrogen including the American giants, GM.
-Apparently GM have been running a test fleet of them for a few years now, but it is the Far Eastern country’s car makers that are ahead of the field.
+Other car makers have also been involved with Hydrogen including the American giant GM.
+Apparently GM has been running a test fleet of them for a few years now, but it is the Far Eastern country’s car makers that are ahead of the field.

 There are enemies of hydrogen as well as battery driven cars

-It does though have to make these technologies available to us all eventually, to comply with European and American laws, but I think that the Japanese are thinking about this when they free off the patents for the new technology cars.
+It does have to make these technologies available to us all eventually to comply with European and American laws, but I think that the Japanese are thinking about this when they free off the patents for the new technology cars.

-Both systems have their advantages and dis-advantages.
-So, for instance electric cars only require plug-in stations.
+Both systems have their advantages and disadvantages.
+So, for instance, electric cars only require plug-in stations.
 Of course, to be re-charged.
-Significantly, the Hydrogen cars will require a network of filling station places.
-However, this will mean that they could be just added to the existing gas stations all over the world.
+Significantly, the hydrogen cars will require a network of filling station locations.
+However, this will mean that they could just be added to the existing gas stations all over the world.

 At the time of writing this post.
-Both cars are doing about the same mileage!
-Subsequently, also both types of cars are still very expensive to buy.
+Both cars are getting about the same mileage!
+Subsequently, both types of cars are still very expensive to buy.
 Hydrogen cars can be re-fueled the same as a gas engine.
-Whilst the battery car has to be charged up over a long period.
-Although scientists are working on a faster charge battery all the time.
+While the battery car has to be charged up over a long period.
+Although scientists are working on a faster-charged battery all the time,.